MatrixMike/ViSi-Genie-Arduino-Library/README.md

 This library provides high level functions for the Arduino, to ease communication with 4D Systems modules when using the module configured with ViSi-Genie.
 Workshop4 PRO adds additional features to ViSi-Genie, allowing the User to write 4DGL code which can be executed at will from ViSi-Genie, enabling many advanced features not previously possible.
-Please refer to the 4D Systems website, namingly the Workshop 4 Product Page, for documentation regarding Workshop 4, and its environments.
+Please refer to the 4D Systems website, namely the Workshop 4 Product Page, for documentation regarding Workshop 4, and its environments.

 ## Installation